 As we rapidly approach Christmas, we see the high street get busier, we see our online transactions go through the roof, and, if you are a business owner, you will think ‘how do I make myself part of this?’.

-Christmas tends to be a booming for retail industries and almost silent for service based businesses – it’s a strange time of year, and whether it is your Christmas cards or client drinks, we all want to utilise the magical time of year but exactly how do we go about it.
+Christmas tends to be booming for retail industries and almost silent for service-based businesses – it’s a strange time of year, and whether it is your Christmas cards or client drinks, we all want to utilise the magical time of year but exactly how do we go about it.

 Tip 5 – Don’t forget the Goodwill

 All sensible ideas aside, there is nothing better than receiving a box of chocolates, a bottle of fizz or a lovely hamper from your boss, from your clients or from your suppliers so, whether it’s a bag of gold coins or a Fortnum and Mason hamper, be nice, give a gift to the people that make your business, and if 2015 has been a good year for you, think about how you can help others at this time of year.
 Would your team downgrade their Christmas lunch and send a food parcel to a local charity?
 Could you all bring in a few gifts to drop off for children in need?
 Could you add a £5 donation to a charity of choice to every wage packet this year?
 Despite what we think, it’s the giving that makes Christmas magical so make sure you let your business feel this year.

 … And when Christmas Eve brings itself around, and as you worry that your ‘to do’ list might not be done, or panic about what might be said by the in-laws, remember that business is often a marathon rather than a sprint so take your own time out, remember what is important to you and relax, enjoy, celebrate and indulge so that you come back ready to make 2016 your best year yet.